Court of appeal (Norway)

 The court of appeal (lagmannsrett, lit. ‘lawman's court’) is the second level of courts of justice in Norway, reviewing criminal and civil cases appealed from the district courts.
 There are six courts of appeal, each covering a jurisdiction and based in a city.
 Each court is led by a senior judge president (førstelagmann) and several appellate judges (lagdommer).
-The courts are administrated by the Norwegian National Courts Administration.
+The courts are administered by the Norwegian National Courts Administration.
 Decisions from civil and criminal matters, except the question of guilt, can be appealed from the courts of appeal to the Supreme Court.

 Criminal cases

 In criminal cases, the court consists of two professional judges and five lay judges; all seven have equal votes in the decisions.
 In order to convict, five of the seven judges must vote for conviction, including at least one of the two professional judges.

 Even if the bench is reduced because of a recusal, the requirement for five guilty votes remains.

 Lay judges are members of the public without legal qualifications, who are appointed for periods of four years by the city and county councils.